 In December 1994, we adopted the 1994 Long Term Incentive and Stock Award Plan, which we refer to in this notice of annual meeting as the "1994 Plan."
 The 1994 Plan, as amended, provides for the granting of incentive stock options and other stock-based awards to employees and directors to purchase up to an aggregate of 6,400,000 shares of our common stock.
 The 1994 Plan is administered by the Compensation Committee of the Board of Directors, or a subcommittee thereof.
 All of the awards granted to date under the 1994 Plan have been incentive or non-qualified stock options providing for exercise prices not less than the fair market price at the date of grant, and expire 10 years after date of grant.
 At the discretion of the Compensation Committee, options are exercisable upon grant or over an extended vesting period.
-During fiscal 2005, options to purchase 214,500 shares were granted at a price of \$16.01 per share, options to purchase 108,478 shares were exercised and options to purchase 67,350 shares were canceled.
-At June 30, 2005, options to purchase 4,420,493 shares were outstanding.
 The 1994 Plan terminated as to future awards on October 3, 2004.
+At June 30, 2006, options to purchase 4,199,697 shares were outstanding.

-2002 Long Term Incentive and Stock Award Plan
+Amended and Restated 2002 Long Term Incentive and Stock Award Plan

-In November 2002, we adopted the 2002 Long Term Incentive and Stock Award Plan, which we refer to in this notice of annual meeting as the "2002 Plan."
-The 2002 Plan currently provides for the granting of incentive stock options and other stock-based awards to employees, directors and consultants to purchase up to an aggregate of 3,100,000 shares of our common stock, of which as of June 30, 2005, 92,200 shares were available for grant under the 2002 Plan.
+In December 2005, we adopted the Amended and Restated 2002 Long Term Incentive and Stock Award Plan, which we refer to in this notice of annual meeting as the "2002 Plan."
+The 2002 Plan currently provides for the granting of incentive stock options and other stock-based awards to employees, directors and consultants to purchase up to an aggregate of 3,850,000 shares of our common stock, of which as of June 30, 2006, 794,600 shares were available for grant.
 The 2002 Plan imposes a maximum individual limit of 1,000,000 options in any calendar year.
 The 2002 Plan is administered by the Compensation Committee of the Board of Directors, or a subcommittee thereof.
-All of the options granted to date under the 2002 Plan have been incentive or non-qualified stock options providing for exercise prices equivalent to the fair market price at date of grant, and expire 10 years after date of grant.
+All of the options granted to date under the 2002 Plan have been incentive or non-qualified stock options providing for exercise prices equivalent to the fair market price at date of grant, and expire 10 years after the date of grant.
+Any future grants will expire 7 years after the date of grant.
 Options may be exercisable upon grant or over an extended vesting period.
-During fiscal 2005, 1,545,400 options were granted at prices ranging from \$16.01 to \$20.57 per share, 231,960 options were exercised and 59,200 options were canceled.
-At June 30, 2005, 2,441,095 options were outstanding and 92,200 shares were available for grant under the 2002 Plan.
-The Board of Directors has approved, subject to stockholder approval, the Amended 2002 Plan.
-See "Proposal No. 2-Approval of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan."
+During fiscal 2006, no options were granted, 813,371 options were exercised and 13,050 options were canceled.
+At June 30, 2006, 1,673,624 options were outstanding and 794,600 shares were available for grant under the 2002 Plan.
+The Board of Directors has approved, subject to stockholder approval, an amendment to the 2002 Plan to increase the number of shares of our common stock issuable under the 2002 Plan by 2,000,000 shares to 5,380,000 shares.
+See "Proposal No. 2-Approval of an Amendment to the Amended and Restated 2002 Long Term Incentive and Stock Award Plan."